WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 #### Relevant Examples
 * [load-tours](http://webhosted.wwt-forum.org/webengine-examples/#load-tours)

-### WWTControl AnnotationClicked Event
+### WWTControl annotationClicked Event

-The **AnnotationClicked** event is fired when an Annotation object is clicked.
+The **annotationClicked** event is fired when an Annotation object is clicked.

 #### Remarks